Self-Compassion for Teams

 • Discuss the function of self-criticism and its impact on us and others

-• Explore a practice to get to know and better understand your inner critic and its motivations
+• Better understand your inner critic and its motivations

 • Consider how to make changes – with accountability and responsibility – but with a kinder approach